-Reading Across Genres and Vocabulary See Benchmarks for Excellent Student Thinking 7.R.3.1, 7.R.3.3, 7.R.3.4, 7.V.1.2, 7.V.1.3 Indicator Below Expectations At/Near Expectations Above Expectations language, uses of irony, and/or rhetorical questioning.
+Reading Across Genres and Vocabulary See Benchmarks for Excellent Student Thinking 7.R.3.1, 7.R.3.3, 7.R.3.4, 7.V.1.2, 7.V.1.3 Indicator Below Expectations At/Near Expectations Above Expectations Explain the meaning or significance of rhetorical devices, including figurative language, uses of irony, and/or rhetorical questioning.
 Apply knowledge of Greek and Latin roots and/or affixes to determine the meaning of words and phrases.
-Apply knowledge of context clues, figurative language, word relationships, reference materials, and/or background knowledge to determine the connotative and denotative meaning of words and phrases. language, irony, and/or rhetorical questioning.
+Apply knowledge of context clues, figurative language, word relationships, reference materials, and/or background knowledge to determine the connotative and denotative meaning of words and phrases.
+Explain the meaning and/or significance of rhetorical devices, including figurative language, irony, and/or rhetorical questioning.
 Apply knowledge of Greek and Latin roots and/or affixes to determine the meaning of words and phrases.
 Apply knowledge of context clues, figurative language, word relationships, reference materials, and/or background knowledge to determine the connotative and denotative meaning of words and phrases.
+Compare and contrast how authors with different perspectives address the same or related topics or themes, including reasons for differences and similarities.
 Explain the meaning and/or significance of complex rhetorical devices, including figurative language, irony, and/or rhetorical questioning.
 Apply knowledge of complex Greek and Latin roots and/or affixes to determine the meaning of words and phrases.
 Apply knowledge of complex context clues, figurative language, word relationships, reference materials, and/or background knowledge to determine the connotative and denotative meaning of words and phrases.